-- 7 Instead of the Conclusion – The Best Tool for Amazon A/B Testing
+- 7 Instead of Conclusion – the Best Tool for Amazon A/B Testing

-A/B and Split Testing – Definition and Main Difference
+Split and A/B Testing – Definition and Main Difference

 Just a getting started to question – why do we need to test our marketing approaches?
 The answer is pretty simple.
 In the data-driven environment, and under the influence of constantly changed behavior patterns of users, you can never know what will work for your audience.
 So until you develop several potentially winning tactics, run tests, compare test results, and find out which one improves conversion rage and increases sales.

-There are two main approaches to manage your experiments and discovering the statistical significance – A/B and split test.
+Two main approaches to managing your experiments and discovering the statistical significance are A/B and split tests.
 These concepts are often used interchangeably.
 Still, they have a slight difference.
-A/B test means changing a specific parameter (for example, the color of the “Buy” button on your landing page), choosing from only two options (for example, red or green).
+A/B test means changing a specific parameter (for example, the color of the “Buy” button on your landing page) and choosing from only two options (for example, red or green).
 A split test, in turn, means distributing the traffic between these two options.
 The latter method is often used when there is a need to make user segmentation before testing.

-And now, let’s find out Amazon A/B testing and split test Amazon opportunities.
+And now, let’s find out Amazon A/B and split-test opportunities.

-An Amazon A/B testing allows you to suggest two different approaches to selling on Amazon and find out which one works best for your audience.
-What’s more, recently, Amazon A/B testing became available in Amazon Sellers Central but only for those Amazon sellers registered in the Brand’s Registry.
+Amazon A/B testing allows you to suggest two different approaches to selling on the platform and find out which works best for your audience.
+What’s more, recently, A/B tests became available in Amazon Sellers Central but only for those Amazon sellers registered in the Brand’s Registry.

-As for the Amazon product split test, split test Amazon listings, and split test price Amazon, these options aren’t available within Amazon since, as the definition of a split test suggests, you have to segment and re-manage the audiences to make it work.
-So, in this case, there is a need to use dedicated testing tools that can also take the customers’ data into account.
+As for the Amazon product split test, split test AMZ listings, and split test price Amazon, these options aren’t available within the marketplace since, as the definition of a split test suggests, you have to segment and re-manage the audiences to make it work.
+So, in this case, there is a need to use dedicated tools that can also take the customers’ data into account.

 Why Do You Need Split Test on Amazon?

-As we have mentioned, splitly Amazon ab testing is necessary for finding out what works for your sales boost and what doesn’t.
-What’s more, splitting the options as a part of your A/B testing Amazon seller strategy allows you to test multiple parameters and gather a lot of insights that you will be able to reuse across all your Amazon products and products listings.
-Still, it means you have many things to test in an original listing and to make this process effective; you are better consider one of the A/B testing tools used in Amazon.
+As we have mentioned, split Amazon A/B tests are necessary for finding out what works for your sales boost and what doesn’t.
+What’s more, splitting the options as a part of your A/B testing AMZ seller strategy allows you to test multiple parameters and gather a lot of insights that you will be able to reuse across all your products and product listings.
+Still, it means you have many things to test in an original listing.
+And to make this process effective, you are better off considering one of the A/B tools used by Amazon.

-Why Can’t I Do A/B Testing at Amazon Manually?
+Why Can’t I Do A/B Testing on Amazon Manually?

 Hypothetically, you can.
-But in practice, it means a lot of monotonous work you can quickly get bored with and confused by.
+But in practice, it means a lot of monotonous work you can quickly get bored with and confused.
 For example, suppose you have an Amazon listing teeming with different items, each of which has a separate product description and different product titles.
-Choosing and changing each parameter and testing it manually will take too much time.
-You are likely to get lost in your test campaigns and their results quickly.
+Choosing and changing each parameter and manually testing it will take too much time.
+You will likely get lost in your test campaigns and their results quickly.

 Main Things to Split Test

-What can you test on the Amazon marketplace to unlock the marketing approaches that work best?
-Below are some examples of A/B testing on Amazon:
+What can you test in the marketplace to unlock the best marketing approaches?
+Below are some examples of A/B tests on the platform:

 - A/B testing pricing at Amazon.
-Most Amazon shoppers look for the best deals.
+Most shoppers look for the best deals.
 That’s why testing your price is essential.
-What’s more, you are better to do it with the help of price A/B testing tools on Amazon since the latter can not only test the options but track the prices of your competitors and instantly notify you of the price changes.
+What’s more, you are better off doing it with the help of price A/B testing tools on AMZ since the latter can not only test the options but also track your competitors’ prices and instantly notify you of price changes.
 For example, SageMailer is an application for Amazon price management, in addition to its other features, like gathering buyers’ feedback, running A/B email tests, and automating your invoicing.

 - A/B testing Amazon product descriptions and titles.
 Product descriptions and titles are also important elements that help the users to decide whether to find out more about the product (the task of the title) and whether the product matches their needs and expectations (the task of the product description).
 To make both of these elements cope with their tasks, make sure to make the title catchy and the description – detailed, meaningful, and filled with relevant keywords.
 Then, test the options.

-- Amazon products images testing.
-The first impression your prospective buyers get is always visual so making them want a particular item from the first glance is already half the success.
+- AMZ products images testing.
+The first impression your prospective buyers get is always visual so making them want a particular item at first glance is already half the success.
 That’s why you should take care of the quality of your product images and experiment with several options to find the picture that comes with the highest converting potential.

 How Can I Do A/B Testing on Amazon FBA in the Most Effective Way?

 - Get started with high-traffic ASINs.
 Experimenting with your best sellers can never be a bad strategy.
-If the item is already popular, why not skyrocket its sales even more?
+Why not skyrocket its sales even more if the item is already popular?
 P.S.
-If your tests are unsuccessful, you will also be able to get back to the previous option but with an insight on what doesn’t work.
+If your tests are unsuccessful, you will also be able to get back to the previous option but with an insight into what doesn’t work.

 - Change only one parameter.
-The essence of testing in A/B mode is to change only one parameter at once.
+The essence of testing in A/B mode is to change only one parameter simultaneously.
 Otherwise, your test result can never be unambiguously clear.

 - Choose the right tool to have a complete picture.
 Also, use the right A/B testing tool to simplify the process, gather the data accurately and analyze it from different angles.
-There are many software solutions created for running Amazon tests, and SageMailer is one of them.
+Many software solutions are created for running AMZ tests, and SageMailer is one of them.

-Instead of the Conclusion – The Best Tool for Amazon A/B Testing
+Instead of Conclusion – the Best Tool for Amazon A/B Testing

 SageMailer can become your reliable assistant in launching and running the Amazon A/B test successfully.
-With its help, you can create and test Amazon emails sent to your buyers to get valuable feedback and build solid social proof for your store.
-What’s more, with its help, you can track your competitors’ prices changes in real-time, get instant price alerts and adjust your strategy accordingly.
+With its help, you can create and test AMZ emails sent to your buyers to get valuable feedback and build solid social proof for your store.
+Moreover, with its help, you can track your competitors’ price changes in real time, get instant price alerts, and adjust your strategy accordingly.
 Still, these aren’t all the features SageMailer comes with – automated invoicing also allows you to save a lot of time and reinvest it in creative Amazon marketing strategies development.

 It can become your reliable assistant in launching and running the Amazon A/B test successfully.
 With its help, you can create and send an A/B test email to your buyers to get valuable feedback and build solid social proof for your store.

-Register now and unlock access to a 30-days free trial.
+Register now and unlock access to a 30-day free trial.
 Make sure SageMailer drives benefits for your business!